Sweet Potato and Kale Stuffed Shells

 The creamy, dreamy filling gets scooped into some jumbo pasta shells and off the dish goes to bake in the oven to get all bubbly and cheesy and fantastic.

-Tips & Tricks for Sweet Potato and Kale Stuffed Shells!
+Tips & Tricks For These Sweet Potato Stuffed Shells

 - These shells are a great make-ahead dish!
 Assemble the dish completely then cover with aluminum foil as directed.
 Keep in the fridge until you are ready to enjoy.
 I like to take the dish out and give it plenty of time to come back to room temp before baking (this way you don’t have to allow extra time in the oven to get it heated all the way through).